mdekstrand/cs533-web/week6/index.md

 :::

 :::{attention}
-The first midterm exam is on Tuesday.
+The first midterm exam is released on Wednesday.
 :::

 This week's learning outcomes are: